Information & Decision Science (INFO)

 Restriction(s): MBA degree students, MS Digital Marketing Analytics students, or graduate Digital Marketing Certificate students only.
 This course is designed to provide the student a practical understanding of the consequences of the introduction of the Internet and the World Wide Web in the way business is conducted.
 The aim of the course is to provide a hand on understanding of how to establish and run an online business.
 Students will learn about the importance of Web-based commerce by participating in it.
 The course will address issues such as online market research, building an effective Web presence, search engine marketing, and leveraging the use of other current techniques to drive traffic to a Website.

-INFO 574 Database Systems for Analytics (3 credits)
+INFO 574 Database Systems and Management (3 credits)

 Restriction(s): MS in Business Analytics and MBA students only.
-The aim of this course is to provide students with an overview of the development, applications, and management of database systems in the business analytics domain.
+This course aims to provide students with an overview of the development, applications, and management of database systems in the business analytics domain.
 This course employs cutting-edge tools that allow students to obtain skills in database design, management, and applications as well as data extraction using Structured Query Language (SQL).
 Additionally, this course introduces concepts of database administration, security, and non-relational databases.

 INFO 575 Independent Study in Information Systems for Business (1-3 credits)